Naharkatiya College

 Naharkatiya College is an institution for higher education in Naharkatiya, Assam.
 Naharkatiya College was established in 1964 at the initiative of the people of the locality.
-It is in a green and serene atmosphere free from the din and bustle of the town.
 The college is about three kilometres from Naharkatiya.

 Affiliation & Accreditation

 The college is affiliated to Dibrugarh University, recognised by the University Grants Commission under section 2 (f) & 12 (b) and accredited by the National Assessment & Accreditation Council (NAAC), Bangalore.

 Education

 Naharkatiya College caters to students pursuing the following qualifications.

 HS Examination

 Study for the Higher Secondary Examination is possible in the Arts and Commerce streams.
 This qualification is awarded upon successful completion of two years of study followed by relevant examinations.

 Three Years Degree Course (TDC)

 Bachelor of Arts and Bachelor of Commerce graduate degrees are offered.
 This degree is awarded upon successful completion of three years of study followed by relevant examinations.

 Naharkatiya College has a study center of Krishna Kanta Handiqui State Open University (KKHSOU).